mmottl/lacaml/README.txt

 optional parameter "ofsy" (also 1 by default).

 BLAS and LAPACK binary packages for Unix operating systems usually come with appropriate man-pages.
-E.g. to quickly look up how to factorize a positive-definite, complex, single precision matrix, you might enter "man cpotrf", and the function in Lacaml would be "Lacaml.Impl.C.potrf".
+E.g. to quickly look up how to factorize a positive-definite, complex, single precision matrix, you might enter "man cpotrf", and the function in Lacaml would be "Lacaml.C.potrf".
 The naming conventions and additional documentation for BLAS and LAPACK can be found at the corresponding website (see below).

 ---------------------------------------------------------------------------